Marsh test: In fiction

 Marsh test is used in Bill Bergson Lives Dangerously to prove that a certain chocolate is poisoned with arsenic.

 Lord Peter Wimsey’s manservant Bunter uses Marsh’s test in Strong Poison to demonstrate that the culprit was secretly in possession of arsenic.

 In Alan Bradley's As Chimney Sweepers Come To Dust, 12-year old sleuth and chemistry genius Flavia de Luce uses the Marsh test to determine that arsenic was the murderer's weapon.

 In the first episode of the 2017 BBC television series Taboo a mirror test, referencing the Marsh test, is used to verify the protagonist's father was killed via arsenic poisoning.
 As the setting of the series is between 1814-1820, however, the test's appearance is anachronistic.

 In the episode "The King Came Calling" of the first season of Ripper Street, police surgeon Homer Jackson (Matthew Rothenberg) performs Marsh's test on the contents of a poisoning victim and determines that the fatal poison was antimony, not arsenic, since the chemical residue deposited by the flames does not dissolve in sodium hypochlorite.

+In episode of the 1957 television series Perry Mason, "The Case of the Fiery Fingers" (s01 ep31), a doctor testifying on the stand regarding the victim of a fatal poisoning is asked if he performed a Marsh test to determine that the poison used was arsenic.
+The doctor confirms that the Marsh test was used and allowed him to identify the poison as arsenic.